apostrophecms/docs/docs/cookbook/building-navigation.md

   </template>
 </AposCodeBlock>

 If pages had **thumbnail images we wanted to show in the navigation**, we can include that as well.
-If we had added an area field called `thumbnail` to the page schema, we could get that data by also *configuring the query builder to include that area data*.
+If we had added an area field called `thumbnail` to the page schema, we could adjust our `areas` option to only include that one area field by name.
 (The relationship field data from the image widget isn't stored directly on the page.)

 <AposCodeBlock>
   ```javascript